 Best Time to Visit Anchorage Alaska

-I’ve spent extensive time there in the summer and the winter, and both have their benefits.
-I generally prefer the winter because there are just less people in general traveling there.
+I’ve spent extensive time in Anchorage in the winter and summer, and both have their benefits.
+I generally prefer the Anchorage winter because there are just less people in general traveling there.
 I also love winter in Alaska – hello dancing northern lights!
 It’s not as cold as you think in Anchorage and if you pack the right winter gear, you’ll be fine!
 The average high in the winter is 25F and low is 17F.

 Take a look at my recommended Alaska winter packing list to make sure you stay warm.

-In the summer you’ll certainly encounter more tourists, but the days are long and you an pack a ton of stuff in if you have the energy!
+Anchorage in the summer means you’ll certainly encounter more tourists, but the days are long and you an pack a ton of stuff in if you have the energy!
 Plus, there’s a lot of space around Anchorage!
-I think it also feels busier because all of the trains are running in the summer and nearly every Alaska railroad route goes through Anchorage!
+I think it also feels busier because all of the Alaska Railroad train routes are running in the summer and nearly every Alaska railroad route goes through Anchorage!
 The average high in the summer is 61F and the low is 51F.

 But for me the absolute best time to visit is the shoulder seasons of September and March.
 These also are the best times to catch aurora around Anchorage too because aurora is most active around the equinoxes.
 I love traveling in the shoulder seasons!